samwells9/samwells9.github.io/_pages/blog.md

 <details>

-<summary style="cursor: pointer; font-weight: bold;">Manchester United's Form in the Premier League: Key Insights and a Streamlit App</summary>
+<summary style="cursor: pointer; font-weight: bold;">Seeking to Understand Manchester United's Form: Key Insights and a Streamlit App</summary>

 <p>
     In this post, I more thoroughly explore the data we collected in the previous post.
 I will summarize a key insight that I derived and explain the streamlit app that I